Agent Architecture Review Sample (Azure Samples)

 Where This Helps Most

-- and faster communication between platform, security, and app teams.
+- and improving communication across platform, application, and security stakeholders.

 Why This Matters